Last Updated: 02/07/2021

-The best 4K gaming monitor runner up goes to the Acer Predator X27, but not for its lack of performance.
-If this list was based purely on performance, there’s a strong chance the X27 would be at the top of the pile – boasting 4K screen resolution alongside a 144Hz refresh rate, low response time, and HDR1000 support.
-However, the price tag makes it hard to recommend to the mass public – especially when it surpasses the $1,000+ spectrum.
+The best 4K gaming monitor runner up goes to the ASUS PG32UQX – the world’s first Mini LED gaming monitor.
+If this list was based purely on performance, there’s a strong chance the PG32UQX would be at the top of the pile – boasting a 4K screen resolution alongside a 144Hz refresh rate, low response time, and VESA DisplayHDR1400 certification.
+However, the price tag makes it hard to recommend to the mass public – especially when it retails for just shy of $3,000.

 As for performance, it’s hard to say a bad word about this monitor.
-With a 144Hz refresh rate, low input lag, and HDR1000 support, you really do get the best of both worlds with this panel.
-The colors are extremely vibrant (thanks to the high brightness that the HDR supports) and gameplay is liquidy smooth – no matter what style of game you’re playing.
+With a 144Hz refresh rate, low input lag, and HDR1400 support, you really do get the best of both worlds with this panel.
+The colors are extremely vibrant (thanks to the peak brightness that the HDR supports) and gameplay is liquidy smooth – no matter what style of game you’re playing.
 It also offers G-sync support which helps eradicate nasty screen artifacts like tearing – giving you as a gamer an even more immersive experience.
 A 160% sRGB color gamut that has been pre-calibrated to a deltaE <2 also makes both gaming and everyday entertainment a real treat.

 4K gaming at 144Hz